 Connecting the Paper Laptop with a Real-Life Laptop

 Then, I needed a computer to take apart.
 Thank goodness I had one laying around.
 It managed to stick around despite during my 2014 minimalist-inspired purge (as it’s called in our house).
 Somehow, I didn’t manage to get rid of the old Macbook.
 That laptop was still hanging out in my husband’s office, so I immediately grabbed it.
 I found a YouYube video on how to take it apart and started unscrewing.
 I attracted the attention of my youngest son and we worked together.

 Since it was a very old laptop (from 2005), some of the screws were stripped and did not come undone.
 There was some cutting and pulling, but we took the top off and figured out where the main parts were.

 Now I had a real-life visual to show the kids and they could replicate the “real” laptop by making one out of paper.
 I asked them not to touch any of these parts because I wasn’t sure what sort of chemicals were coating them after so many years of use.
 I also removed the battery and placed it in a plastic bag and showed it to them, but didn’t pass it around.

 Did I expect them to remember the names of the parts?
 Maybe.
 Did I expect them to remember them at the end of the project?
 No. But, my older students did.
 I was quite impressed.

 Will they remember the names of those parts next summer?
 No.

-I’m not there to reinforce the concepts, but they should remember that a laptop computer is made up of various parts and that they are housed inside the computer.
+I’m not there to reinforce the concepts, but they should remember that a laptop computer is made up of various parts which are housed inside the computer.
 That’s one step closer to taking the magic out of a computer.